 Note that the semi-colon after a command prints output; the dollar symbol at the end suppresses output.

 If you want a vector-space basis through degree 5, enter mono([b,c], 5); .

 If any scalar parameters satisfy some polynomials, say aa1 is the square root of 2, one can inform Affine of this at the start by entering tellrat(aa1^2-2)$ algebraic:true$ , and if aa1 should be anything except the square root of 2, presumably one enters tellrat(aa1^2-2)$ algebraic:false$ .
-The polynomial used here should be monic and irreducible.
+The polynomial used here should be monic and irreducible (over the reals??).
 Beware that Affine sometimes ignores this command.
-Check the output of factor(all_dotsimp_denoms); before continuing in order to check that the polynomial that should be nonzero is not used in a denominator!
+Check the output of factor(all_dotsimp_denoms); before continuing, in order to check that the polynomial that should be nonzero is not used in a denominator!
 To avoid defining in this way, enter as %I, but note that Affine sometimes treats %I as a generic symbol in a particular code and, in other places, in the same code, will treat it as .

 If you want to compute, say, b.c-c.b in this algebra, enter dotsimp(b.c-c.b); .

 Affine can compute central elements up to a certain degree in an algebra, by using fast_central_elements (variables,degree) ; in the above example, we can compute the central elements of degree 3 by entering fast_central_elements([b,c],3); .

 There appears to be differences in the way commands are entered in the Affine for MSwindows vs for linux.
 In particular, if the program stalls, try running it again with a ``;'' entered just prior to where the stall typically occurs.
 This sometimes keeps it going and gives the correct answer but also prints an error message!